The Ultimate Guide to Perfect Sirloin Steak

 Steakhouse chefs often use a salt and pepper blend that includes other spices like garlic powder, onion powder, or paprika.
 This adds depth and complexity to the flavor.
 You can create your own blend or try a pre-made one.
 Don’t go overboard, a subtle seasoning is all you need.
 It's about enhancing the natural flavor of the steak, not overwhelming it.

-The Reverse Searing Technique: A Controlled Cook
+The reverse searing Technique: A Controlled Cook

 Many steakhouses use a technique called reverse searing.
 This involves cooking the steak in the oven at a low temperature until it reaches your desired doneness, then searing it quickly over high heat to create a crispy crust.
 This method ensures a more evenly cooked steak with a juicy center.
 It's like a slow and steady approach, allowing the steak to cook evenly before giving it a final burst of heat.